 Soliciting or Accepting Money to Obtain Public Office: Related Resources

 Federal crimes can carry serious consequences.
-While you may not be charged with accepting money to obtain a political appointment, there are an array of crimes under federal law that will land you in prison for years if you don’t have a solid defense and an experienced advocate on your side.
-This is where FindLaw can help.
-If you or someone you know has been charged in federal court, it may be a good idea to get in touch with a local criminal defense attorney and even get a free case review at no obligation.
+While you may not be charged with soliciting or accepting money to obtain a public office, there are an array of federal crimes that can land you in prison for years if you don’t have a solid defense.
+If you or someone you know has been charged in federal court, it may be a good idea to get in touch with a local criminal defense attorney to discuss your specific situation and get help crafting a solid defense.